Whenever You Call (Mariah Carey song): Background and release

-Composition
+Composition and production

-"Whenever You Call" is a ballad that lasts for four minutes and twenty-one seconds.
-The pop song's music, composed by Carey and Afanasieff, is dominated by the piano and includes a classical-sounding piano solo.
+"Whenever You Call" is a pop ballad.
+Its music, composed by Carey and Afanasieff, is dominated by the piano and includes a classical-sounding piano solo.
 While "Whenever You Call" recalls the pair's previous ballads, new R&B elements—a toned-down arrangement and the prominence of Carey's voice in the mix—are present due to the influence of the album's hip-hop collaborators.
 "Whenever You Call" has a slow tempo and builds toward a climax.
 Devices such as a key change and brief silence are incorporated.
 The composition was compared to the music of American singer Whitney Houston and Carey's 1993 song "Hero".
-In The Washington Post, Richard Harrington suggested "Whenever You Call" is what "Love Hurts" would sound like if it was the work of composer Andrew Lloyd Webber.
+In The Washington Post, Richard Harrington suggested that "Whenever You Call" is what the 1960 song "Love Hurts" would sound like if it was the work of composer Andrew Lloyd Webber.

 Written by Carey, the lyrics are structured into two verses, a bridge, and a chorus that repeats four times.
-According to her, "Whenever You Call" was written in part to serve as a wedding song.
-Critics have interpreted the lyrics disparately.
-New York Observer contributor Jonathan Bernstein and Los Angeles Times writer Natalie Nichols aligned with Carey's description and considered it a song about devotion.
-In contrast, Harrington thought it regarded the dissolution of a romance.
-David Browne of Entertainment Weekly viewed "Whenever You Call" as a platonic song in which the narrator tells a friend they are not alone, and Houston Chronicle writer Joy R. Sewing described it as one about "understanding and support".
+Critics have interpreted the lyrics in different ways.
+New York Observer contributor Jonathan Bernstein and Los Angeles Times writer Natalie Nichols considered it a song about devotion.
+In contrast, Harrington thought it referred to the dissolution of a romance.
+David Browne of Entertainment Weekly viewed "Whenever You Call" as a platonic song in which the narrator tells a friend that they are not alone, and Houston Chronicle writer Joy R. Sewing described it as one about "understanding and support".
 The lyrics include statements such as "Love wandered inside / Stronger than you, stronger than I" and "We cannot turn back / We can only turn into one".
 Carey sings them with a breathy style of delivery using an expansive vocal range.
 The song's background vocals are also provided by her, and additional contributions are credited to Clarence.

 Afanasieff played the song's keyboards and provided its synthesizers and programming.
-Dan Shea added additional keyboards, created the sound design and computer programming, and programmed the drum and rhythm sounds.
+Dan Shea added additional keyboards, created the sound design and computer programming, and programmed the drums and rhythm.
 With assistance from Mike Scott, Dana Jon Chappelle recorded "Whenever You Call" in New York at Crave Studios and The Hit Factory, and in California at WallyWorld.
 It was mixed by Mick Guzauski at Crave and mastered by Bob Ludwig at Gateway in Portland, Maine.